gramoli/gramoli.github.io/_posts/2025-02-29-the-tragedy-of-meme-coins.md

 On 14th February at 21:38 UTC, the LIBRA token was launched.
-At 22:01 UTC, the Argentinan President Javier Milei described it on X as a way to incentivize the growth of the Argentine economy by funding small businesses and Argentine ventures.
+At 22:01 UTC, the Argentinan President Javier Milei described it on X as a way to incentivize the growth of the Argentina economy by funding small businesses and Argentina ventures.
 Within the next hour, the token’s price surged to a peak of $4.55 before falling right after.

 Among the 15,431 wallets that experienced a gain or a loss of at least $1000 in the $LIBRA token, 86% lost a cumulative amount of